My Pony Boy: Description

 The old expression "giddy up", exhorting a horse to gallop at high speed, is a corruption of "get ye up".
 "Tony" is a hypocorism (affectionate shortened version) of "Anthony", although the adjective "tony" refers to someone of high "tone" or social elegance.

 In the 1931 Krazy Kat short Rodeo Dough, a female spaniel sings the song after Krazy wins a rodeo event.

-In the 1950s, The song was used in a commercial selling a juice concentrate also called Pony Boy.
+In the 1950s, the song was used in a commercial selling a juice concentrate also called Pony Boy.

 Recordings

-Ada Jones recorded it for Victor Records # 16356 in August 1909.
+Singer Ada Jones recorded it for Victor Records # 16356 in August 1909.

-Peerless Quartet recorded for Columbia Records (catalog No. 713) in May 1909.
+Vocal group Peerless Quartet recorded for Columbia Records (catalog No. 713) in May 1909.

-Bing Crosby included the song in a medley on his album On the Happy Side (1962).
+Singer Bing Crosby included the song in a medley on his album On the Happy Side (1962).

-Bruce Springsteen included a modified version as the last song on his 1992 album Human Touch.
+Singer-songwriter Bruce Springsteen included a modified version as the last song on his 1992 album Human Touch.